Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \Subsection{The binary-Value Broadcast Abstraction}

-The BV-broadcast is an all-to-all broadcast abstraction, which provides the processors with a single operation denoted BV broadcast().
-“All-to-all” means that all the correct processors invoke the operation BV broadcast().
-When a processor invokes BV broadcast TAG(m), we say that it ``bvbroadcasts the message TAG(m)'' or ``the message TAG(m) is BV-broadcast by $p_i$'').
+The BV-broadcast is an all-to-all broadcast abstraction, which provides the nodes with a single operation denoted BV broadcast().
+“All-to-all” means that all the correct nodes invoke the operation BV broadcast().
+When a node invokes BV broadcast TAG(m), we say that it ``bvbroadcasts the message TAG(m)'' or ``the message TAG(m) is BV-broadcast by $p_i$'').
 The content of a message m is 0 or 1 (hence the term ``binary-value'' in the name of this communication abstraction).
-In a BV-broadcast instance, each correct processor $p_i$ BV-broadcasts a binary value and obtains binary values.
-To store the values obtained by each processor $p_i$, the BV-broadcast abstraction provides it with a read-only local variable denoted $\mathit{binValues}_i$.
-This variable is a set, initialized to $\emptyset$, which increases when a new value has been received from ``enough'' processors.
+In a BV-broadcast instance, each correct node $p_i$ BV-broadcasts a binary value and obtains binary values.
+To store the values obtained by each node $p_i$, the BV-broadcast abstraction provides it with a read-only local variable denoted $\mathit{binValues}_i$.
+This variable is a set, initialized to $\emptyset$, which increases when a new value has been received from ``enough'' nodes.
 Definition~\ref{def:bvb} defines the task requirements for BV-broadcast.